 See more reviews

 Kathleen Jamie is an award-winning Scottish poet and essayist, and Professor of Creative Writing at the University of Stirling.
-Her writing is rooted in Scottish landscape and culture, as shown in her acclaimed essay collections Findings and Sightlines.
+Her writing is rooted in Scottish landscape and culture, as shown in her acclaimed essay collections Findings, Sightlines and Surfacing.
 Her award-winning poetry collections include The Tree House and The Bonniest Companie.
 In 2018, Jamie was elected as a Fellow of the Royal Society of Edinburgh.
+In 2021 she was appointed as Scotland’s new Makar.
 She lives in Scotland.

 @KathleenJamie | kathleenjamie.com